- Court Decisions and Related Documents

 Pursuing America's Greatness v.
 FEC

-The Federal Election Campaign Act and Commission regulations require political committees that are authorized by a federal candidate to include the name of that candidate in their official names.
+The Act and Commission regulations require a political committee authorized by a federal candidate to include the name of that candidate in its official name.
 Conversely, "unauthorized" political committees are expressly prohibited from using the name of any federal candidate in their official names.
-Additionally, "any name under which a[n unauthorized] committee conducts activities, such as solicitations or other communications, including a special project name" shall not include the name of any candidate unless one of three exceptions applies.
-11 CFR 102.14(a).
-Under one of those exceptions, an unauthorized committee is permitted to use a candidate's name in the title of a communication or special project that "clearly and unambiguously" shows opposition to the named candidate.
+Commission regulations at 11 CFR 102.14(a) state "any name under which a[n unauthorized] committee conducts activities, such as solicitations or other communications, including a special project name" shall not include the name of any candidate.
+As an exception, an unauthorized committee may use a candidate's name in the title of a communication or special project that "clearly and unambiguously" shows opposition to the named candidate.
 11 CFR 102.14(b)(3).